 Pros and cons of loan portability

-- Establishment fees.
-When you apply for a loan you will have to pay establishment fees.
-Depending on the provider, these fees can be over $1000.
-By transferring your old loan to the new house you will avoid paying these fees.
+- Save money on establishment fees.
+When you apply for a loan you may be required to pay establishment or application fees of $500 to $1000.
+By transferring your old loan to the new house you can avoid paying these fees.

-- Exit fees.
+- Avoid paying exit fees.
 When you leave a loan you will usually have to pay exit fees.
-The exact amount of these fees will vary depending on the provider, however they can be quite expensive.
-By transferring your loan to the new house you’ll avoid paying these fees.
+The exact amount of these fees will vary depending on the provider, but they always include a $197 government fee.
+Again, by transferring your loan to the new house you’ll avoid paying these fees.

-- Some restrictions.
-While loan portability is a great way to save time and money it’s important to know whether there are any restrictions when using this feature.
-Generally, there are no restrictions on the transfer other than the fact you won’t be able to change the loan structure.
-This will include the number of borrowers and the interest rate.
-You won’t have to sign a new contact but if you’re borrowing a different amount of money a variation may have to be signed.
+- There may be restrictions.
+While loan portability is a potential way to save time and money it’s important to know whether there are any restrictions when using this feature.
+For instance, you won’t be able to change the loan structure (from fixed to variable, say), or the number of borrowers or the interest rate.

 - Loan portability fee.
-Most providers charge you a fee to transfer a loan - around a couple of hundred dollars.
-Usually, this amount will not change even if you are transferring over a large amount of money.
+Most lenders charge you a fee to transfer a loan - around a couple of hundred dollars.

 Loan portability: Things to avoid